mtov/engsoftmoderna/en/chapter2.md

 words, the essence of agile development is to advance even when we have incomplete, partial, and changing requirements.

-* No dedicated design phase (*Big Design Up Front*): The design of the software system is also incremental, evolving on each iteration.
+* No dedicated design phase, i.e., no Big Design Up Fron (BDUF):
+The design of the software system is also incremental, evolving on each iteration.

-*  Small team development: Teams typically comprise about a dozen developers or, as Amazon CEO Jeff Bezos phrased it, "teams that can be fed with two pizzas".
+*  Small teams: Teams typically comprise about a dozen developers or, as Amazon CEO Jeff Bezos phrased it, "teams that can be fed with two pizzas".
 We also like to say that the size of agile teams varies between the size of a basketball team